Olevi-id/ip-idp-documentation/_pages/x-appendices/1-faq.md

 title: 1.
 Frequently Asked Questions
 ---

-## How Olevi Compares to AWS Cognito
+## How Olevi Compares to AWS Cognito?

 [Amazon Cognito](https://aws.amazon.com/cognito/) is very capable and frictionless customer identity and access management product that scales